shuang-jie/ZI-MLN/README.md

 ## Data analysis

 Run functions like simulation cases above.
+Number of subject `M` and subject specification `m` is needed to be specified by the user case by case.
 Choices of some hyper-parameters  are discussed in the paper.

 $a_\phi$: controls the sparsity in the covariance matrix.
 We recommend not using a very small value at the first try. $a_\phi=1/2$ is a common choice and if you find it does not have enough shrinkage, just gradually decrease it.